aistra0528/Hail/README_EN.md

 ### Disable

-Disable apps will not shown in launcher.
+Disabled apps will not be shown in the launcher and will be shown as "Disabled" in the installed apps list.
 Enable them to revert.

 ### Hide

-Hidden apps will not shown in launcher and installed app list.
+Hidden apps will not be shown in the launcher and installed apps list.
 Unhide them to revert.

 > While in this state, which is almost like an uninstalled state, making the package unavailable,
 > but it doesn't remove the data or the actual package file.